REFEDS/SAML-Profile/edugain-saml-profile.md

 SAML Metadata Producers MUST ensure that their SAML Metadata signature meets the following requirements:

+* Public keys used for signing are at least 2048 bits in length.
+At least 3072 bits is RECOMMENDED for new deployments.
+EC public keys MUST be at least 256 bits in length.
 * The signature is made using an explicit ID reference, not an empty reference.
 * The signature reference refers to the document element.
 * The signature's digest algorithm is at least as strong as SHA-256, and does not use MD5 or SHA-1.